 It stands to reason that physicians are increasingly conducting personal research, and engaging with readily available content.
 This represents a fundamental shift for physician recruiters to what is basically a self-service model of recruitment.
 That means engaging passive candidates can be as simple as asking: "Would you be open to explore a situation if it was significantly better than what you're doing now?"

-Lou Adler, CEO of the Adler Group who originated the performance-based approach to hiring, recently penned The 10 Commandments of Recruiting Passive Candidates and the first commandment is crucial.
+Lou Adler, CEO of the Adler Group who originated the performance-based approach to hiring, penned The 10 Commandments of Recruiting Passive Candidates and the first commandment is crucial.

 You must know the job and why it’s exceptional for the candidate.

 Adler writes, “Top passive candidates who don’t know you will not speak to you for more than two or three minutes, nor give you any top referrals unless you know the job.
 Top passive people aren’t looking, so to get them to look, you must offer instant credibility with a job that offers significant upside potential.”
 In other words, you need to know more than just the job, you need to know about the candidate and why this job is perfect for them.
 Make sure your pitch is tight and that it highlights all of relevant benefits for the candidate."

 It’s all about networking

 Candidate approach is a form of networking, so another way to engage passive clients is to ask your existing candidates if they know a colleague who is suitable for your opportunity.
 Ask for referrals and you’re more likely to gain a new connection to a top-notch candidate, plus your common connection will give you more credibility—a great opening for a conversation.
 In fact, Adler’s commandment number two is this: proactively network only with worthy candidates to get more worthy candidates.